Living in Osaka Vs. Tokyo

 Another interesting difference between Tokyo and Osaka, or the entire Kanto and Kansai region, is the different sides of escalators where people stand to give way to people in a hurry and who wish to climb up or down the staircase.

-In Tokyo and Kanto region, people stand on the left-hand side of the escalators, while in Kansai, including Osaka, people stand on the right-hand side.
-Imagine the mess it makes on the Shinkansen stations of Tokyo and Osaka, for Shinkansen between these two cities, with people standing on both sides of the escalators, leaving no space for a person to climb up or down in a hurry!!!
+In the Tokyo and Kanto regions, people stand on the left side of the escalators, while in Kansai, including Osaka, people stand on the right side.
+Imagine the mess it makes on the Shinkansen stations of Tokyo and Osaka, for Shinkansen between these two cities, with people standing on both sides of the escalators, leaving no space for a person to climb up or down in a hurry!

 Cost of Living: Tokyo Vs. Osaka